probabilistic-learning/abda/README.md

 ipython3 -- bin/abda.py --help
 ```

-and for the hyperparameters employed in the experiments see the paper.
+and for the hyperparameters employed in the experiments see the paper and the supplementary material in the `supplementary` folder.